Katherine Healy: Career

 After returning to the United States in 1986, she entered Princeton University.
-She graduated magna cum laude from Princeton University in 1990 with a degree in art history.
+She graduated magna cum laude in 1990 with a degree in art history.
 She was also the recipient of the Senior Thesis Prize in the Department of Art and Archaeology for her thesis on French Impressionism.
 During her time at Princeton, she continued her ballet training with Wilhelm Burmann, who remained her private ballet coach for the rest of her dancing career.
 Also during her college years, she performed as a guest artist in Japan, Canada and with several local companies in the New York area such as the Eglevsky Ballet, Connecticut Ballet and New Jersey Ballet.
 She performed the title role of Cinderella, Odette in Swan Lake (Act II) and the lead role in Balanchine's Allegro Brillante for the Eglevsky Ballet, the role of Swanilda in Brett Raphael's production of Coppélia for the Connecticut Ballet and Odette in Swan Lake (Act II) for the New Jersey Ballet (partnered by Leonid Kozlov).
 In addition, during her time at university, she trained again with John Curry and made occasional skating appearances.
 Among these were televised appearances in An Evening With Champions (PBS), Symphony of Sports (ABC Wide World of Sports) and Happy New Year USA (PBS), where she performed a solo La Rose du Bal and was partnered by John Curry in an ensemble waltz from Tchaikovsky's music for Eugene Onegin, choreographed by Tim Murphy.

 In 1989, Healy performed in the cabaret-style ice show “Star Spangled Ice,” in Blue Jay, California.
 The show also featured Robin Cousins, the 1980 Olympic champion.
 The show benefited the International Foundation for the Advancement of Ice Skating.